jasky1640/AI-Related/W2/W2_Jiaqi Yang.md

 ------

 > 1. Contrast A* search with simulated annealing.
 Consider the algorithms, choice of
 >    next actions, memory complexity, and optimality.
-(10 points)

 ###### A* search